The French dress code

-Never mind that her plan -- a goody box filled with chewing gum and Hershey bars (I'm not kidding about this) -- might be seen as slightly odd by her adult hosts, as she herself was in her early 30s… leaving me wondering what type of 'advice' she was indeed after; that Twix might be a better choice, perhaps?
+Never mind that her plan – a goody box filled with chewing gum and chocolate bars (I'm not kidding about this) – might be seen as slightly odd by her adult hosts, as she herself was in her early 30s, leaving me wondering what type of 'advice' she was indeed after; that another chocolate brand might be a better choice, perhaps?

 But it was my comment on 'appropriate' dress that really had her up in arms.
 Never having been much of a fashionista (the sad result of wearing the same uniform every day for four years in high school), I have nevertheless made certain observations during my years spent as a Parisienne.

-For the purposes of this particular conversation with this particular woman, however, I skimped on the details and got down to the nitty-gritty which, in my humble opinion, was this: no shorts!
+For the purposes of this particular conversation with this woman, I skimped on the details and got down to the nitty-gritty which, in my humble opinion, was this: no shorts!

 Now, this may seem like common sense to my European readers, but in America – especially in the heat of the summer months and especially in Florida – the women actually leave the house wearing shorts sometimes.
 Really.

 For Floridians (or Louisianans, or anyone from the southeastern United States, for that matter), our version of common sense entails not choking to death from the heat if at all possible; and our refusal to wear ankle-length pants in August prevents a certain number of deaths from heat stroke each year, I am quite sure of it.